ronaldxs/bash-timeout/README.md

 # NAME

 timeout - Send a TERM (or other) signal after a specified duration to a command if it has not already completed.
-Like GNU timeout but supplies bash function implementation of timeout if check for GNU timeout fails.
+Attempt to replicate GNU timeout with bash function if check for GNU timeout fails.
 The duration is passed to "sleep" and so can be any value accepted by your system sleep command.

 # SYNOPSIS